Statement of Intent for Attleborough Surgeries

 Please find below details of the practices stance with regards to these points.

 Summary Care Record (SCR)

-NHS England requires practices to enable successful automated uploads of any changes to patient’s summary information, at least on a daily basis, to the summary care record (SCR) or have published plans in place to achieve this by 31 March 2015.
+NHS England requires practices to enable successful automated uploads of any changes to patient’s summary information, at least on a daily basis, to the summary care record (SCR).

 Having your Summary Care Record (SCR) available will help anyone treating you without your full medical record.
 They will have access to information about any medication you may be taking and any drugs that you have a recorded allergy or sensitivity to.